neo-project/docs/en-us/node/api/getbestblockhash.md

 # Getbestblockhash method

-Returns the hash of the latest block in the main chain.
+Returns the hash of the tallest block in the main chain.

 ## Example